kkudose/bowling-api/README.md

 # About

 Tech demo.
 REST API for bowling scoring using Django (and tastypie).
+Meant to represent 4~6 hrs work.

 &nbsp;
 # Setup